Adult Student Resources

 What I Don’t Use as Rewards

-Thank you for reading this long-overdue addition to my Perfect Practice series!
-For more a in-depth look at rewards and motivation, I recommend reading Daniel Pink’s book or giving this episode of Ashley Danyew’s podcast, Field Notes on Music Teaching & Learning, a listen.
+For more a in-depth look at rewards and motivation, I recommend reading Daniel Pink’s book or giving this episode of Dr. Ashley Danyew’s podcast, Field Notes on Music Teaching & Learning, a listen.

 Perfect Practice: Part 1

-Five Basic Habits for Stress-Free Practice
+Five foundational Habits for Stress-Free Practice

 Practice Starts in the Lesson